zembutsu/docs.docker.jp/engine/reference/commandline/network_create.rst

 .. code-block:: bash

-   $ docker run -itd --net=mynet busybox
+   $ docker run -itd --network=mynet busybox

 ..
 If you want to add a container to a network after the container is already running use the docker network connect subcommand.